i-translation/system-design/README.md

 ### Static

-A static IP address does not change and is one that was manually created, as opposed to having been assigned.
-These addresses are usually more expensive but are more reliable.
+A static IP address does not change and is one that was manually (手工的) created, as opposed to having been assigned.
+These addresses are usually more expensive but are more reliable (可信赖的｜可依靠的).

 _Example: They are usually used for important things like reliable geo-location services, remote access, server hosting, etc._

 ### Dynamic

 A dynamic IP address changes from time to time and is not always the same.
 It has been assigned by a [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server.
 Dynamic IP addresses are the most common type of internet protocol address.
-They are cheaper to deploy and allow us to reuse IP addresses within a network as needed.
+They are cheaper to deploy and allow us to reuse (重新使用) IP addresses within a network as needed.

 _Example: They are more commonly used for consumer equipment and personal use._